sepsol/silencer/README.md

 	Set-Alias -Name silencer -Value "$env:UserProfile\silencer.ps1"
 	```

-	Now, you should be able to call `silencer` from your terminal.
+	Now, source your shell by calling `. $profile` to apply the changes.
+After that, you should be able to call `silencer` from your terminal.

 #### Linux
 1. Run the command below to install SoX: